 The range of economic factors affecting businesses is extensive and the most important factors include macroeconomic climate, inflation rate, interest rate, currency exchange rates and unemployment rates.
 Moreover, economic factors such as cost of labour, changes in disposable income of consumers and tax rates also affect businesses.

+Taxation is one of the most noteworthy economic factors affecting ride-hailing services and other businesses.
 For example, due to a new tax law introduced in the US in February 2018 “freelancers and other independent contractors will be able to deduct 20 percent of their income from their taxable income before paying the new lower tax rates”.
-This particular change in external economic factor has positive effect on Uber, because it increases attractiveness of becoming it’s driver from a financial point of view.
+This particular change in external economic factor has positive effect on Uber, because it increases attractiveness of becoming Uber driver from a financial point of view.

 Uber Technologies Inc. Report contains a full version of Uber PESTEL analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on the ride-hailing giant.
-Moreover, the report contains analyses of company’s business strategy, leadership, organizational structure and organizational culture.
-The report also comprises discussions of Uber marketing strategy and addresses issues of corporate social responsibility.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Uber.
+Moreover, the report contains analyses of Uber business strategy, leadership, organizational structure and organizational culture.
+The report also comprises discussions of Uber marketing strategy, ecosystem and addresses issues of corporate social responsibility.